mbhall88/rasusa/README.md

 ##### `-f`, `--frac`

+> `reads` only

 Explicitly set the fraction of total reads in the subsample.
 The value given to this option can be a float or a percentage - i.e., `-f 0.5` and `-f 50` will both take half of the reads.

 *Note: if this option is given, genome size and coverage are not required.*